Manuel A. Torres: Electoral comptroller

 In January, 2012, Torres was appointed by Governor Luis G. Fortuño as the first electoral comptroller of Puerto Rico, a newly created post under Law 222 of 2011.
 He was confirmed by the Senate by a wide margin with a few notable exceptions, and by a unanimous vote in the House on March 5, 2012.
-He was sworn in by McClintock, Puerto Rico's Secretary of State on March 9, after resigning his post as secretary of the Senate on March 8 after almost 7 years and 2 months holding that office.
+He was sworn in by McClintock, Puerto Rico Secretary of State, on March 9, after resigning his post as secretary of the Senate on March 8 after almost 7 years and 2 months holding that office.

 As the U.S. territory's first electoral comptroller, Torres came under fire from leaders of the Popular Democratic Party (PDP) for his strict enforcement of Puerto Rico's new campaign finance law.
 The law, the first state campaign finance law enacted after the landmark United States Supreme Court case Citizens United v.
 FEC, prohibits deficit spending in political campaigns and includes strict campaign finance reporting.

 On January 8, 2017, Torres resigned his post as electoral comptroller and was elected and sworn in the next day once again as secretary of the Senate upon the election of Rivera Schatz to a second term as president of the Senate, becoming the only Senate president to serve two non-consecutive terms in that leadership post.